|

 Aspects and Transits

-Planetary Aspect Patterns Contemporary astrological practice (in which natal charts and transits are interpreted and used for prediction) employs astrological signs (Aries, Gemini, etc.) and houses (twelve of them, each divided into three decans), and proceeds to add complications such as planets ruling signs and houses, and planets being exalted, dignified, etc., according to which house they are in.
+Contemporary astrological practice (in which natal charts and transits are interpreted and used for prediction) employs astrological signs (Aries, Gemini, etc.) and houses (twelve of them, each divided into three decans), and proceeds to add complications such as planets ruling signs and houses, and planets being exalted, dignified, etc., according to which house they are in.
 Signs are classified as cardinal, fixed and mutable.
-Houses correspond to work, relationships, etc.
+Houses are said to correspond to work, relationships, etc.

 The concepts of natal chart, personal transit and world transit are basic to the the use of this software.
 Richard Tarnas explains these concepts as follows: